ESSAY 9: FEDERATION REFORM # 3.2

 Modern public sector economies necessitate a 5th criteria, for what makes a good tax, in addition to the four originals, so famously identified by Adam Smith:

-Number 5: Widespread & Transparent Application of the Tax (to as many voters as practical, and in a manner which is as obvious to each of them as possible).
+Number 5: Widespread & Transparent Application of the Tax (to as many voters as practical, and in a manner which is as obvious as possible, to each of them).

 The larger the proportion of voters who are impacted by a tax and/or the more transparent the existence of the tax, the more likely public culture responds to it, in a manner favouring prudence in public sector spending.
 A tax that goes largely unnoticed by most of the voting public makes no corresponding contribution to public culture (whether due to absence of the tax’s transparency, or to its limited and/or infrequent impost upon voters).